skip to content

 We use drones and robots to do more of the dangerous, dirty, distant and the dull jobs for us, leaving our employees to focus even more time on innovative tasks and solutions.

-From inspection of chemical tanks to subsea pipelines, to maintenance work like sand blasting and painting, the robots and drones are transforming the way we work.
-They extend our reach and capability in environmental monitoring and are being tested for logistical flights offshore.
+From inspection of chemical tanks to subsea pipelines, and maintenance work such as sand blasting and painting, robots and drones are transforming the way we work.
+They extend our reach and capability in environmental monitoring and are also being tested for logistical flights offshore.

 Looking for a job?